Basic info

 Description

-Carbon and kevlar fibers or glass powder are mixed with various polymers in order to improve their mechanical properties.
-It’s usually combined with PLA, PETG, Nylon, PC or ABS - this increases the filament flexibility, toughness and resistance (with proper print settings).
-Fibers inside the filament improve its dimensional stability, making it lightweight and less susceptible to warping.
+Carbon, glass or kevlar fibers are mixed with various polymers in order to improve their mechanical properties.
+Some of our Prusaments are altered this way: PA (Nylon), PC Blend and PP. Prusament PETG Carbon Fiber black is filled with carbon fibers too, but just for aesthetic purposes.
+Fibers (in general) inside the filament improve its dimensional stability, making it lightweight and less susceptible to warping.
+It also increases high-temperature resistance and tensile yield strength but it usually decreases Charpy impact resistance and layer-to-layer adhesion.
 Printing temperatures are slightly higher than for unaltered filaments.
-It is also necessary to count on worse print characteristics, for example often nozzle clogging, oozing, and filament breaking.
+Some cheap filaments may have worse print characteristics, for example, often nozzle clogging, oozing, and filament breaking.

 To compare supported material properties, see our material table.